Mesut Özil: 2011–12: La Liga win

-Özil began wearing the number 10 shirt for Real Madrid in 2011–12, signalling manager José Mourinho's intent to use the German international as his main playmaker.
+Özil began wearing the number 10 shirt for Real Madrid in 2011–12, and continued to be used in an advanced playmaking role under manager José Mourinho.
 On 14 August 2011, Özil scored his first goal against Barcelona in El Clásico in the first leg of the 2011 Supercopa de España.
 On 17 August 2011, he was sent off in the last minute of the second leg of the 2011 Supercopa after an altercation with Barça forward David Villa. Özil expressed his desire to end his football days at the club in an interview with German magazine kicker, saying, "I'd like to end my career at Real Madrid.
 I know it will be difficult because I have many more years ahead of me and many younger and good players will also be out there, but I want to be part of that future.
 I know what I'm capable of, and I'm convinced, I'll stay at Real Madrid many years."

 Özil was on the short-list of the FIFA Ballon d'Or award.